theupdateframework/taps/tap4.md

 # Abstract

-TAP 4 allows clients to: (1) delegate targets to one or more repositories, and / or (2) search for targets on a repository beginning from a delegated targets role instead of the top-level targets role.
+TAP 4 allows clients to use a _trust pinning file_ to: (1) delegate targets to one or more repositories, and / or (2) search for targets on a repository beginning from a delegated targets role instead of the top-level targets role.

 # Motivation